 "I have been researching and investing in stocks for 20 years!
 I now manage all my stock investments using Stock Rover."
 Barry D. Moore - Founder: LiberatedStockTrader.com

 Tax-loss harvesting is an attempt to reduce a tax bill by selling assets.
 Tax-loss harvesting is an effort to convert long-term capital gains into short-term gains.
-The IRS taxes long-term capital gains at a lower rate than short-term capital gains.
+The IRS taxes long-term capital gains at a lower rate than short-term ones.
 The IRS considers short-term capital gains regular income higher than the capital gains rates of 0%, 15%, or 20% for most taxpayers.
-The IRS considers stocks, mutual funds, and ETF income long-term capital gains if they are held for more than one year.
+The IRS considers stocks, mutual funds, and ETF income long-term capital gains if held for over a year.

 11. Avoid stock market crashes.

-Avoiding or minimizing the impact of major stock market crashes is at the heart of the MOSES System.
+The heart of the MOSES System is avoiding or minimizing the impact of major stock market crashes.
 The Moses strategy has three core indicators; you can use the best approach to eliminate most losses and compound your investments to beat the market.

-MOSES will help you be alerted before the next crash happens, or at least before the significant down move begins.
-MOSES will also show you when the bear market is over.
+MOSES will alert you before the next crash or significant decline occurs and show you when the bear market is over.

 Beat The Market, Avoid Crashes & Lower Your Risks